sermons/faith-tames/slides/slides.md

 sets the whole **course** of one’s life on fire, <br/>
 and is itself set on fire by **hell**.

->>>
-Mar 7:20 — Mar 7:23
+---
+<span class="ref">Mark 7:20</span>
+What comes out of a person is what defiles them.

+<span class="ref">21</span>
-20 He went on: “What comes out of a person is what defiles them.
-21 For it is from within, out of a person’s heart, that evil thoughts come—sexual immorality, theft, murder, 22 adultery, greed, malice, deceit, lewdness, envy, slander, arrogance and folly.
-23 All these evils come from inside and defile a person.”
+For it is from within, out of a person’s heart, <br/>
+that evil thoughts come —

+sexual immorality, theft, murder, adultery, <br/>
+greed, malice, deceit, lewdness, <br/>
+envy, slander, arrogance and folly.

 ---
 <!-- .slide: data-background="white" -->